 Increase visibility for social media posts using #SOHOP2017.

-Apogee’s Student Ambassador at Johns Hopkins University was involved with the admissions office and suggested using the Campus Life Channel to increase visibility for the SOHOP posts.
+Apogee’s Student Ambassador at Johns Hopkins University was involved with the admissions office and suggested using the digital signage via Campus Engagement Services to increase visibility for the SOHOP posts.
 After discussing with administrative contacts, Apogee designed a background and setup a social media feed to aggregate Instagram and Twitter posts using #SOHOP2017.
 Then, the Apogee team curated posts for appropriateness and displayed approved posts in a consolidated social media feed on digital signage across campus.

 The social feed displayed approved posts across multiple digital signs on campus, allowing students to easily see their own posts and those of their peers displayed in visible locations.
 The consolidated feed enhanced a sense of community, as visiting students felt as if they had already been adopted into the Johns Hopkins community and saw their own photos displayed on campus.
 The interactive social media feed generally increased excitement about the events, driving Hopkins recruitment efforts.
-Additionally, current students were drawn to the Campus Life Channel by the dynamic, varied Instagram and Twitter posts they saw in the social media feed.
-This made the students more likely to notice other important content that was interspersed with the social media posts on the Campus Life Channel, driving student retention and persistence.
+Additionally, current students were drawn to the content by the dynamic, varied Instagram and Twitter posts they saw in the social media feed.
+This made the students more likely to notice other important content that was interspersed with the social media posts driving student retention and persistence.